Be prepared for the change of seasons

 Turn off the water supply if you’re going to be out of town for an extended period of time or have a vacant rental property.

-Now is also an ideal time to repair your roof, and fix or replace gutters, downspouts, and pipes before the damage becomes even more costly than repairs.
+Fall is also an ideal time to repair your roof, clean your gutters, fix or replace gutters, downspouts, and pipes before the damage becomes even more costly than repairs.
 If you notice or suspect any water in your home, act immediately.
-As the Bitterroot Valley’s premier water damage restoration service provider, the team at Purity Cleaning and Restoration is on-call 24/7.
-By using state-of-the-art moisture detection equipment to locate and eliminate hidden moisture, our trained and experienced technicians are experts at handling all phases of the water damage mitigation process.
-Immediate response and the fastest drying possible are keys to successful water damage restoration.